idfive/Developer-Documentation/docs/back-end/drupal/drupal-testing.md

 ### Running tests

 Be sure PHPUnit is installed via composer, it is in the core composer.json as a requirement.
 Test via `vendor/bin/phpunit --version`, adjust path as needed.
+See [Running PHPUnit Tests](https://www.drupal.org/docs/8/phpunit/running-phpunit-tests) for complete setup instructions.

 - To run all tests (Unit, Kernel, Functional) from a particular module: `vendor/bin/phpunit -c core/phpunit.xml.dist modules/custom/MY_MODULE`
 - To run only all unit tests from a specific module: `vendor/bin/phpunit -c core/phpunit.xml.dist modules/custom/MY_MODULE/tests/src/Unit`